 Since you have installed third-party plugins and themes, they can create many vulnerabilities on your site.
 Thus, it is important to update all the tools and software that your WordPress site is using.

 One of the techniques hackers often use on a WordPress website is the dreaded redirect hack.
-It makes the hacked website URL redirect to a spam or malicious website.
-This infectious redirect can be present either in your files or database that controls the pages, posts and all other sections for your WordPress site.
+It makes the hacked website URL redirect to spam or malicious website.
+This infectious redirect can be present either in your files or database that controls the pages, posts, and all other sections for your WordPress site.

-5 Easy Steps to Remove Malicious Redirects in WordPress Site
+5 Easy Steps to Fix Hacked WordPress

 STEP 1: Contact Your Hosting Company

 The very first step you can take is to contact your hosting company and ask for help.
 In these complex problems, your hosting provider may help your WordPress to be free from any malicious redirects and provide you with the entire solution when WordPress is hacked.